 Emergency Services - Healthcare services required by and provided to a patient after the sudden onset of a medical condition manifesting itself by acute symptoms of sufficient severity that the absence of immediate medical attention could reasonably be expected to result in placing the patient's health in serious jeopardy; serious impairment to bodily functions; or serious dysfunction of any bodily organ or part.

-For the agency payment to a hospital, inpatient maternity services are treated as emergency services.
+Alert: Inpatient maternity services are treated as emergency services when the agency pays a hospital for those services.
 [WAC 182-550-1050]